Winless Pegula tries to see bright side of WTA Finals debut - WHIZ News

 Pegula qualified for the WTA Finals on the indoor hard-court at Dickies Arena by reaching the semifinals in San Diego.
 Then a week before showing up, she got her first title of the season — and second of her career — by beating Sakkari in Guadalajara.

 While saying she underestimated the difficulty of playing singles and doubles this week, Pegula didn’t regret it.
-She and Gauff were eliminated after their second loss Thursday.
+She and Gauff were eliminated after their second loss Wednesday.
+Gauff also is out of contention in singles with an 0-2 record.

 “We’re used to playing both,” Pegula said.
 “But obviously this week, I think maybe the end of the year, it just kind of caught up, I don’t know about her, but it caught up to me a little bit.”